 Dosage Of Fluconazole For Dogs

 The usual dosage of fluconazole for dogs varies widely depending on the condition being treated.
+The following is a guideline and must not replace your vet’s dosage advice for your individual dog.

 Side Effects Of Fluconazole In Dogs